-The chaos and pollution of Kathmandu is just a one hour drive away (same to the Airport), so as well as being a "spiritual retreat", it's also an ideal place to visit, or even stay if you want to get away from it all.
+The chaos and pollution of Kathmandu are just a one-hour drive away (same for the Airport), so as well as being a "spiritual retreat", it's also an ideal place to visit or even stay if you want to get away from it all.

 Yes, you really can enjoy a "Monastery Stay" at Neydo.
-Within the grounds of the monastic complex and quite literally "next door" is a very comfortable and welcoming guest house, complete with en-suite rooms.
-See end of image gallery further below.
+Within the grounds of the monastic complex, quite literally "next door," is a very comfortable and welcoming guest house, complete with en-suite rooms.
+See the end of the image gallery further below.

-Meeting and talking with monks (young and old) is all part of the delights of staying at Neydo.
+Meeting and talking with monks (young and old) is all part of the delight of staying at Neydo.

-Prayers and rituals at the Tashi Choeling Monastery usually take place twice a day, mornings and afternoons Monday-Friday.
-At the weekends it's usually just Saturday morning only as many of the younger monks in particular get "time off".
+Prayers and rituals at the Tashi Choeling Monastery usually take place twice a day, in the morning and afternoon, Monday through Friday.
+At the weekends, it's usually just Saturday morning, as many of the younger monks in particular get "time off".

-Staying at Neydo Monastery is akin to a "great escape" and many of our Snow Cat Travel clients suggest that if you're thinking of a stay at Buddhist Monastery, then it's best appreciated as the "finale" to your Nepal visit.
-It's handy for the airport too, about the same time it would take from Thamel.
+Staying at Neydo Monastery is akin to a "great escape," and many of our Snow Cat Travel clients suggest that if you're thinking of a stay at a Buddhist Monastery, then it's best appreciated as the "finale" to your Nepal visit.
+It's handy for the airport too; it takes about the same time from Thamel.